 Portland Harbor Superfund - PUBLIC COMMENT NOW OPEN!
-MAKE YOUR VOICE HEARD!
+MAKE YOUR VOICE HEARD by September 6th!
 See details below

 Willamette Riverkeeper (WR) has been, and remains, the lead advocate for the cleanup of the Portland Harbor Superfund site.
 Superfund (CERCLA) is a federal law that requires those who have liability for polluting our river to clean it up in order to reduce health risks to people and wildlife.